sanlil/microblog/README.md

-# micropost-app
+# Microblog
-A microblog built using Ruby on Rails and AngularJS, inspired by the [RoR tutorial by Michael Hartl](http://apionrails.icalialabs.com/book/).
+A full-stack microblog built using Ruby on Rails and AngularJS, loosely inspired by the [RoR tutorial by Michael Hartl](http://apionrails.icalialabs.com/book/).

 ## Project structure
 ### Ruby API